 - College campuses are awarded funds through a competitive process on a two-year grant cycle.

-Students interested in the program can fill out the following forms:
+Students interested in the program can fill out the form

 - Student Precollege Scholarship Application Form (English Version)